The X-Files season 1: Casting

-David Duchovny had worked in Los Angeles three years prior to The X-Files, and at first had wanted to base his acting career around films.
-But in 1993 his manager, Melanie Green, gave him a script for the pilot episode of series.
+David Duchovny had worked in L.A. for three years before The X-Files, and initially wanted to build his acting career in film.
+But in 1993, his manager, Melanie Green, gave him a script for the pilot episode of the series.
 Green and Duchovny were both convinced it was a good script, so Duchovny auditioned for the lead.
 When Duchovny was auditioning for the part of Fox Mulder, he made a "terrific" audition, but spoke rather slowly.
-Chris Carter thought at the beginning of the auditioning for the character, he was a "good judge of character", and thought that Duchovny wasn't rather "bright".
+Chris Carter thought that at the beginning of the auditioning for the character, he was a "good judge of character", and thought that Duchovny wasn't "bright".
 So he went and talked to Duchovny and asked him if he could "please" imagine himself as an FBI agent for the "future" week.
-The casting director of the show was very positive towards him.
+The show's casting director was very positive about him.
 According to Carter, Duchovny turned out to be one of the best-read people he knew.
 Carter recalls being contractually obliged to provide Fox with a choice of two actors for the role; however, he was confident Duchovny was the right choice from the outset.
-After getting the role, Duchovny thought the show wouldn't last for long or that it wouldn't make much impact.
+After getting the role, Duchovny thought the show wouldn't last or that it wouldn't make much impact.

-Gillian Anderson was cast due to insistence from Carter that she would fit the role perfectly; however, Fox executives had wanted a more glamorous "bombshell" for the part, hoping that this would lead to the series involving a romantic element.
-This led Carter to insist that he did not want the roles of Mulder and Scully to become romantically involved, citing the relationship between the lead roles in Moonlighting as an example to avoid.
+Gillian Anderson was cast due to Carter's insistence that she would fit the role perfectly; however, Fox executives wanted a more glamorous "bombshell" for the part, hoping this would introduce a romantic element to the series.
+This led Carter to insist that he did not want Mulder and Scully to become romantically involved, citing the relationship between the lead roles in Moonlighting as an example to avoid.
 Anderson called her early work on the show "a complete learning experience for me – the pilot was only the second time I'd been in front of a camera".